cloud-carbon-footprint/ccf-backstage-plugin/README.md

 }
 ```

-Create a file `app-config.local.yaml` with configuration for your cloud providers.
+Add configuration for your cloud providers to `app-config.local.yaml`.
 See the [backend README](./plugins/backend/README.md) for more details.
 ```yaml
 cloudCarbonFootprint:
   gcp: